 The Arts Administration program is committed to exposing its students to the growing impact of globalization on the art world.
-As part of the curriculum requirements, all Arts Administration students are required to take an International Travel Study Course.
+As part of the curriculum requirements, all domestic Arts Administration students are required to take an International Travel Study Course.
 Using the resources of Boston University and other partner institutions abroad, recent courses have been offered in Barcelona, Spain; Dublin, Ireland; Brussels, Belgium; London, England; and Havana, Cuba.
 Students are required to take at least one international course during their program of study.
 Arts in Barcelona is offered during spring break.
 Arts in Cuba is offered in early January.
 Comparative Cultural Policy and Administration (Dublin/London) is offered over the summer.
 Please note that, because these are travel courses, once enrolled you can no longer drop them.

 MET AR 577 Comparative Cultural Policy and Administration

 Drawing on the resources of Boston University in Boston, London, and Dublin this course examines the nature of cultural policy in the United States, United Kingdom, Ireland, and the European Union from 1945 to the present.
 Through lectures and readings (drawn from public policy and economics), lectures by leading arts administration faculty members in Dublin and London, and visits to important international cultural venues, this course will examine the impact of cultural and national differences on the cultural policy making process.
 [4 credits]

 MET AR 780 Arts in Cuba